 Embracing diversity in sleep needs

 By letting go of rigid roles and learning to sync and split activities in a way that optimizes each partner’s internal clock, couples can find a middle ground at any stage.
 Coronavirus restrictions have shone a light on how much chronotypes matter in relationships.
-But these insights will continue to serve couples long after lockdowns have lifted.
-The more we understand about our body clocks, the better we can work together with our loved ones to find that sweet spot of connection, even if we’re operating a few hours apart.
+However, these insights will continue to serve couples long after lockdowns have lifted.
+The more we understand our body clocks, the better we can work together with our loved ones to find that sweet spot of connection, even if we’re operating a few hours apart.

 References

 Owls and larks do not exist: COVID-19 quarantine sleep habits.
-Sleep Medicine, Volume 77, , Pages 177-183, ISSN 1389-9457.
+Sleep Medicine, Volume 77, Pages 177-183, ISSN 1389-9457.